 In summary, the major endocrine organs were mentioned, starting at the top of the body with the hypothalamus and ending with the sex organs.
 This approach illustrates the top down control of the system.
 For each organ their major hormones were mentioned along with symptoms associated when problems with particular hormones occur.
 Overall hormones are involved with all major systems of the body- growth and development, energy availability and storage, and response to stress to name a few.
+It is easy to see how so many symptoms-fatigue, weight gain, headache- can be attributed to a disruption in our hormones.
 A look into the chemical structures of hormones and how this dictates their means to get around in the body and their mechanism of action can be seen part two.
-In general these two articles serve as an introduction to a subject I will probably write more about in future hubs.
+These two articles together serve only as an introduction to endocrinology since this is a vast subject.

 - Intro to Endocrinology- Part Two